-Given ongoing tax return processing delays and additional reviews, many tax filers are getting multiple letters from the IRS, including ones stating that their return (and refund payment) will be further delayed for up to an additional 60 days.
+Ongoing tax return processing delays and additional reviews mean many tax filers are getting multiple letters from the IRS, including ones stating that their tax return (and refund payment) will be further delayed for up to an additional 60 days.

 This additional delay notification has been especially frustrating for filers who have been unable to learn when their tax return might be processed or when they can expect to receive their refund.

 The following reader comments sums this situation up well, which you can probably relate to.

 Tax filers also continue to see other messages on the IRS WMR site stating that “Return Processing Has Been Delayed Beyond The Normal Timeframe” or “N/A” on their tax transcript filing status.